 From Adolescent to “Adult” – The College Freshman’s Transition

 Every new school year offers new challenges for students as they promote into the next grade.
-There is excitement and maybe even a little bit of anxiety about the new school year, the new go, ls and challenges that each student starts to anticipate.
+There is excitement and maybe even a little bit of anxiety about the new school year.
+Students start to anticipate new goals and challenges.
 Parents do their best to prepare their kids, no matter what the age.
 But there might be one student category that has a bit more anxiety and needs just a little more support … that would be the college freshman.

 College freshman have some different challenges that other students may not.
 Since most college freshmen are typically between the ages of 17 and 19 they have an interesting and possibly difficult situation to navigate.
 When I think about this age group, leaving home likely for the first time, they basically have one foot entering adulthood and one foot just leaving adolescence.
 Even if the college freshman is not moving away, still living at home with mom and dad, it can be an emotionally slippery time

 Brain of a College Freshman

 In talking with the psychologists and psychiatrists in the Behavioral Care system here at CHI Health, they are quick to remind me that our kids in their late teens and early 20s might physically look like adults, but there is still a significant maturation process that the brain is going through.
 This is important for both the college students and their parents to keep in mind.
 It’s important because, although the decision-making part of the brain is more mature now than it was when your child was, say 12 or 13, there is still a ways to go.

 Temptations and Concerns During The First Year of College